DanGahanCGI/DanGahanCGI.github.io/index-diff-diff.md

       2. recognition in respect of different qualifications or different descriptions of qualifications;
       3. recognition in respect of credits in respect of different components of qualifications or different descriptions of components of qualifications.

++           1. Dan test forth layer

+- +         1.
+Dan test forth layer

++ -           2.
+Test, test test

 - -           1.
-Dan test forth layer

-+ +         1.
-Dan test forth layer

-+ -           1.
 Dan test forth layer

        3. Ofqual may revise the general conditions.